26 Most Instagrammable Places in Barcelona

 20. Carrer de l’Allada-Vermell

-Carrer de l’Allada-Vermell is an insta-worthy spot in Barcelona.
+Carrer de l’Allada-Vermell is an Insta-worthy spot in Barcelona.
 This street in the Born neighbourhood has become a spot for Instagrammers and photographers, especially the façade of the number 12 building, which is beautifully decorated with plant pots and flowers.

 📍 Exact location: Carrer de l’Allada-Vermell, 12, 08003 Barcelona, Spain

-21. W Hotel
+21. W Barcelona

 For a beautiful peach colour tone in your photos, visit it at sunset.